framps/raspiBackupDoc/en/src/faq.md

 - Reduce the size of the source image.
 The pishrink tool is suitable for this.
-- Create the backup with the parameter DEFAULT_DD_BACKUP_SAVE_USED_PARTITIONS_ONLY parameter (see also also FAQ16)
+- Create the backup with the parameter DEFAULT_DD_BACKUP_SAVE_USED_PARTITIONS_ONLY parameter (see also FAQ16)
-- Before creating the backup, use *gparted* to make the root partition slightly (several hundred MB or equal to 1 GB).
+- Before creating the backup, use *gparted* to make the root partition slightly smaller (several hundred MB or equal to 1 GB).
 Then the backup also fits on SD cards that are somewhat smaller.